JonF12/DotNetHtmxTemplate/README.md

 - Linux DB migrations don't work but everything else works.

-I suggest re-creating the migrations or updating the packages to a different sqlite library.
+for linux systems try re-creating the migrations or updating the packages to a different sqlite library.
 Also check all of the filepaths in the code including in package.json.

 # Why?